 - Many Cash ISAs are instant access accounts paying a variable interest rate.
 But Savings Bonds offering a fixed rate over a fixed term can also be Cash ISAs (with your money being paid into an instant access account once the bond matures).
 Don’t tie your money up unless you can afford to or you might incur early withdrawal penalties.

 - Beware of fixed-term cash ISAs offering very high interest rates.
 In these structured deposits you are taking a gamble on the performance of an index or a commodity price.
-You might get no income or capital growth, and charges might be deducted from your capital as any return on your investment is dependent on one or a number of rules, for example, the FTSE 100 index will have to increase by 5% over a 5 year period.
+You might get no income or capital growth, and charges might be deducted from your capital as any return on your investment is dependent on one or a number of rules, for example, the FTSE 100 index will have to increase by 5% over a five year period.

 Access to your money

 - With instant access Cash ISAs you can withdraw money when you want to.

 - If you withdraw early from a fixed-term account, there might be charges.

 - Your provider might charge penalties and fees if you transfer your Cash ISA to another provider.

 Are Cash ISAs safe and secure?